VishalMakwana23/WeatherApp/README.md

  - UILabel
  - UIButton
  - UIImageView
+ - UISearchBar

  ## How Weather App Work

- - Short Hand Demo

  ![](WeatherApp/output/WeatherApp.gif)

 #### Step to Installation

  - Dawnload The Project
- - Make Folder ImaGestures
+ - Make Folder WeatherApp
  - Paste the Dawnloaded Folder Into It
- - Cut the Image Picker App.xcodeproj file and Paste in ImaGestures
+ - Cut the WeatherApp App.xcodeproj file and Paste in ImaGestures